-Going through our big tires the Virgin snow and wading rivers we reach the Gígjökull glacier.
-Once there we made a simple walk through the snow to get to the cave of the glacier.
-We were alone, totally surrounded by huge white mountains.
-We could feel lucky to have come this far.
-Gígjökull was the Gígjökulslón lake up to the eruption of the volcano Eyjafjallajökull in the year 2010, which changed the landscape completely.
-At that moment all the water disappeared as if by magic leaving behind a very different place.
+Gígjökull was the Gígjökulslón lake after the eruption of the volcano Eyjafjallajökull in the year 2010, which changed the landscape completely.
+At that moment all the water disappeared like magic, leaving behind a very different place.

 Thórsmork, the Valley of Thór

 Our next destination was Thórsmörk nature reserve, one of the most incredible places in Iceland: it’s a glacial valley between the glaciers of Eyjafjallajökull and Myrdalsjökull.

 The way to reach Thórsmork in winter is amazing: surrounded by snow, without any clue where the road is (is there any road?) – and again wading rivers until we arrived to one of the most emblematic locations in the series Game of Thrones.